-Special laws in the rent law have been numerous.
+Special laws regulating rent have been numerous.
 Originally, before the enactment of these special laws, many of which are Ordinances (old laws), the law of letting and hiring was found exclusively in the Civil Code.
-For social reasons, the need was felt for special laws to be enacted and these special laws were intended to derogate ie. Make exclusions from the otherwise general provision of the Civil Code.
+For social reasons, the need was felt for special laws to be enacted, intended to derogate i.e. Make exclusions from the otherwise general provision of the Civil Code.

-Our Civil Code is based on the will theory.
-Parties can agree on whatever they wish so far as that agreement is not illegal, and therefore under the general law of lease as set in the Civil Code, the lessor could impose whatever conditions he wish insofar as the market allowed him to find a lessee who accepted those conditions; and also could enforce his right to stipulate the rent he wished and take back possession of the premises as soon as the term of the lease was open.
-This was the situation under the Civil Code prior to the enactment of the special laws.
+Our Civil Code is based on the theory of will of the parties.
+Parties can agree on whatever they wish so far as that agreement is not illegal, and therefore under the general law of lease as set in the Civil Code, the lessor could impose whatever conditions he wished insofar as the market allowed him to find a lessee who accepted those conditions; and also could enforce his right to stipulate the rent he wished and take back possession of the premises as soon as the term of the lease was open.

-Following WWI ie. A time when Malta was still a colony, the need was felt to introduce special legislationk, which would afford some protection to the lessees of immovable property.
-Thus we ended up with a situation where the provisions of lease in the Civil Code remained in force and applicable to contracts of lease but subject to the controls of the special laws.
-Thus there was the general law of lease in the Civil Code but subject to very severe controls to the otherwise free will of the parties in the special laws.
+The need was felt to introduce special legislation, which would afford some protection to the lessees of immovable property.
+We ended up with a situation where the provisions of lease in the Civil Code remained in force and applicable to contracts of lease but subject to the 'controls' of the special laws.
+The general provisions of lease in the Civil Code were not deleted but were subjected to severe controls curtailing the free will of the parties.

 The first in the series of special laws controlling the rights of the parties in contracts of lease was originally enacted in 1931.
-This is Chapter 69 Reletting of Urban Property Regulation Ordinance.
+This is Chapter 69 of the Laws of Malta, titled Reletting of Urban Property Regulation Ordinance.
 The general purposes behind this law were:

-- To make sure that lessees enjoy total security of tenure in virtue of a right which this Ordinance introduces and which entitles the lessee to the reletting of the premises after the expiration of the original term. - It secured the lessee the right to continue reletting at the same rent.
-It was not only a question of his continuing in the lease beyond the original term, but also to continue reletting at the same rent that the parties would have agreed on in the original contract. - The lessee was also afforded the protection that this continuous reletting would be on the same conditions as would have been agreed between the parties in the original contract of lease.
+- To make sure that lessees enjoy total security of tenure in virtue of a right which this Ordinance introduced, and which entitled the lessee to the automatic reletting of the premises after the expiration of the original term. - It secured the lessee the right to continue reletting at the same rent.
+It therefore provided not only his continuing in the lease beyond the original term, but also to continue reletting at the same rent that the parties would have agreed on in the original contract. - The lessee was also afforded the protection that this continuous reletting would be on the same conditions as would have been agreed between the parties in the original contract of lease.

-Thus the control that this Ordinance introduced on the contracts of lease was extensive.
+The control that this Ordinance introduced on the contracts of lease was extensive.
 Irrespective of what the parties would have agreed after the lapse of the term of the lease, the parties would automatically be subject to these rules and the lessor could not refuse to renew the lease, increase the rent or change the conditions, save as provided in the Ordinance.

-Following the enactment of this Ordinance, other special laws were enacted.
-There was the Rent Restriction (Dwelling Houses) Ordinance, currently Chapter 116 of the Laws of Malta, which determined what is known as the Fair Rent for dwelling houses.
-Thus the law introduced a further control on the rent which could be agreed in regard to dwelling houses.
+Following the enactment of this Ordinance, other special laws were enacted, namely, the Rent Restriction (Dwelling Houses) Ordinance [Chapter 116 of the Laws of Malta] which determined what is known as the Fair Rent for dwelling houses and therefore introduced a further control on the amount of rent that could be agreed upon by the parties for dwelling houses.

-Then in 1958 there was enacted another special law, the Housing Decontrol Ordinance, Chapter 158, which was enacted in order to reduce some of the control which had been introduced by the Reletting of Urban Property Regulation Ordinance and the Rent Restriction (Dwelling Houses) Ordinance.
-When enacted this was conceived of as starting the liberalization of the market of letting and hiring.
+Subsequently in 1958, the Housing Decontrol Ordinance, Chapter 158 of the Laws of Malta, was enacted aimed at reducing some of the control which had been introduced by the Reletting of Urban Property Regulation Ordinance and the Rent Restriction (Dwelling Houses) Ordinance.
+It was conceived at least in part as liberalizing the market of letting and hiring.